State schools superintendent tours WCS after invite

-WATAUGA — In an effort to show what Watauga County Schools was all about, State Superintendent of Public Instruction Catherine Truitt visited Watauga County Schools on Sept.
+WATAUGA — In an effort to show what Watauga County Schools was all about, State Superintendent of Public Instruction Catherine Truitt visited the school system on Sept.
 23 after an invitation from WCS Superintendent Scott Elliott.

 Elliott said he had reached out to Truitt when she was first elected to office and invited her to come for a visit to get to know the school system.
 The visit was coordinated in conjunction with a town hall event sponsored by the Appalchian Educators, which is a club for App State students who are majoring in education fields.